Mixnode/mixnode-node-sdk/README.md

 const SQLClient = new Mixnode.SQLClient(config);

-// Gets 10 urls and their title from pages table SQLClient.execute('SELECT url, title from pages LIMIT 10') .then((response) => {
+// Gets 10 urls and their title from homepages table SQLClient.execute('SELECT url, title from homepages LIMIT 10') .then((response) => {
 	console.log(response);
 }).catch((err) => {